History of the Basques: Roman rule

-There was a significant Roman presence in the garrison of Pompaelo, a city south of the Pyrenees founded by and named after Pompey.
-Conquest of the area further west followed a fierce Roman campaign against the Cantabri (see Cantabrian Wars).
-There are archaeological remains from this period of garrisons protecting commercial routes all along the Ebro river, and along a Roman road between Asturica and Burdigala.
+Pompaelo served as a significant Roman military garrison south of the Pyrenees.
+Westward expansion followed with the Roman campaigns against the Cantabri during the Cantabrian Wars.
+Archaeological remains reveal garrisons protecting commercial routes along the Ebro River and a Roman road connecting Asturica to Burdigala (modern Bordeaux).

-A unit of Varduli was stationed on Hadrian's Wall in the north of Britain for many years, and earned the title fida (faithful) for service to the Emperor.
-Romans apparently entered into alliances (foedera, singular foedus) with many local tribes, allowing them almost total autonomy within the Empire.
+A contingent of Varduli soldiers was stationed at Hadrian's Wall in northern Britain, earning the title fida ("faithful") for their service.
+The Romans frequently entered into alliances (foedera) with local tribes, granting them substantial autonomy within the empire.

-Livy mentions the natural division between the Ager and the Saltus Vasconum, i.e. between the fields of the Ebro basin and the mountains to the north.
-It has been held by historians that Romanisation was significant in the fertile Ager but almost null in the Saltus, where Roman towns were scarce and generally small.
-However, the latest 21st century findings have called into question that assumption, highlighting the importance of fishing (fish processing factories, caetariae) and mining sector on the Atlantic arch (the Atlantic route of cabotage), as well as other settlements dotting the Atlantic basin.
+Livy noted the distinction between the fertile Ager Vasconum (Ebro basin fields) and the mountainous Saltus Vasconum to the north.
+Historians have argued that Romanization was pronounced in the Ager but minimal in the Saltus, where Roman settlements were scarce and small.
+However, 21st-century research highlights the economic significance of fishing (with numerous caetariae, or fish-processing factories) and mining along the Atlantic coast, alongside settlements spread across the region.

-The Bagaudae seem to have produced a major impact on Basque history in the late Empire.
-In the late 4th century and throughout the 5th century, the Basque region from the Garonne to the Ebro escaped Roman control in the midst of revolts.
-Several Roman villas (Liédena, Ramalete) were burned to the ground.
-The proliferation of mints is interpreted as evidence for an inner limes around Vasconia, where coins were minted for the purpose of paying troops.
-After the fall of the Empire, the struggle against Rome's Visigoth allies continued.
+The Bagaudae, groups of rural rebels in the late Roman Empire, had a major impact on Basque history.
+In the late 4th and 5th centuries, the Basque region from the Garonne to the Ebro largely escaped Roman control amid widespread revolts.
+Several Roman villas, such as those at Liédena and Ramalete, were destroyed by fire.
+The proliferation of coin mints in the region is interpreted as evidence for an internal limes (border zone) in Vasconia, where coins were minted to pay troops.
+After the collapse of Roman authority, conflict with Rome's Visigoth allies persisted.